rise8-us/delivery-playbooks/docs/content/plays/product/problem-statement-framing.md

 ### What makes an effective problem statement?

-An effective problem statement includes the following key components:
+An effective problem statement includes the following key components, and will help drive prioritization conversations:

 * **The Current Situation**: A clear, unambiguous description of the current conditions where the issue or unmet need occurs.
 * **The Context**: Background information to give the problem meaning and explain why it's an issue now.